andersontrkz/reactive-avatar-uploader/README.md

-### Welcome to the Avatar Upload project repository!
+### Welcome to the Reactive Avatar Uploader project repository!

-# Avatar Upload
+# Reactive Avatar Uploader

 ## About